atimpone/aws-foundation-journey/README.md

 ### Establish Fast Follow-On Capabilities

-Depending on your organizations needs, the following capabilities may be required either as part of your initial buidl out of development environments or shortly thereafter.
+Depending on your organizations needs, some additional capabilities may be required either as part of your initial build out of development environments or shortly thereafter.
+This guide highlights the most common "fast follow-on" capabilities and provide references to current best practices to establish the capabilities.

 #### Review and Refine Requirements and Solution Design